Ukraine signs off on a $15.6bn EFF staff-level agreement with the IMF

-Ukraine has secured a staff-level agreement with the International Monetary Fund (IMF) for a 48-month Extended Fund Facility (EFF) Arrangement, the government said on March 22.
+Ukraine has secured a staff-level agreement with the International Monetary Fund (IMF) for a 48-month Extended Fund Facility (EFF) arrangement, the government said on March 22.

-The program will provide Ukraine with $15.6bn (SDR 11.6bn) to aid its economic recovery, and help mobilise financing from its international partners.
-The IMF Executive Board is expected to approve the program in the coming weeks.
+The program will provide Ukraine with $15.6bn (SDR11.6bn) to aid its economic recovery, and help mobilise financing from its international partners.
+The IMF Executive Board is expected to approve the programme in the coming weeks.

-The EFF program consists of two phases.
+The EFF programme consists of two phases.
 The first phase, lasting 12-18 months, aims to strengthen fiscal, external, price and financial stability by bolstering revenue mobilisation, avoiding monetary financing, and promoting central bank independence.

 The second phase includes extensive reforms for recovery and reconstruction, measures to support Ukraine's EU accession goals, and enhancements to financial resilience and long-term growth.